-The Child and Youth Advocate’s office has been organizing an annual Child Rights Education Week (CREW) which engages government, community organizations, children and families in the celebration of children’s rights
+The NB Child and Youth Advocate’s office has been organizing an annual Child Rights Education Week (CREW) which engages government, community organizations, children and families in the celebration of children’s rights.

 As part of our week-long celebration, we encourage you to create and plan your own unique events and activities that promote and highlight the way that we can work together with, and on behalf of, children.
 Most importantly, let us know how you will promote, advocate and defend the rights and interests of New Brunswick children and youth.
 As we develop a Child Rights Education Week website, we will gladly promote and support your activity or event.